Sexual Assault in the Workplace

 - Having a safe grievance system to allow employees to come forward

-- Telling employees that sexual harassment is not tolerated and wrongdoers will be disciplined
+- Telling employees that neither sexual harassment nor assault are tolerated and wrongdoers will be disciplined

 - Stating to employees that retaliation against the person who filed a complaint is not tolerated

-Too Afraid to Report Harassment?
+Too Afraid to Report Assault?
 It’s Your Right to Take Action

-Individuals who have been sexually harassed in the workplace may fear:
+Individuals who have been sexually assaulted in the workplace may fear:

 - Coming forward by reporting the incidence(s) to a manager or human resources department

-- Retaliation if they tell, which is quite common when the harasser is a manager, supervisor, or other person in power
+- Retaliation if they tell, which is quite common when the perpetrator is a manager, supervisor, or other person in power

 - Facing disbelief about what happened, how it happened and being accused of instigating it